aryszka/mml/manual.md

 The cases in the switch have their own scope.
 There's no need to use break, there's no fall through.

 ## Loop

+Loops have various forms, but each of them logically derives from a few basic concepts.

 Without condition: